lenewsad/IntuneEDU/IntuneEDU/what-is-intune-for-education.md

 Intune for Education works closely with [Azure Active Directory (Azure AD)](https://docs.microsoft.com/azure/active-directory/active-directory-administer), [Microsoft School Data Sync](https://sds.microsoft.com), and [Office 365 Education](https://support.office.com/article/Get-started-with-Office-365-Education-AB02ABE5-A1EE-458C-B749-5B44416CCF14) to simplify device management.
 Intune for Education simplifies this by getting automatically added as a management tool to your Azure AD and Windows Store tenants.

-## How is Intune for Education different from Microsoft Intune?
-Intune for Education is designed to meet the specific needs of schools and school districts.
-Intune for Education currently lets you manage Windows 10 devices with MDM capabilities.
-Intune for Education has a selection of all policies available in Intune.
-The general version of Intune can manage additional platforms, such as iOS and Android, and can access a different set of rules than Intune for Education.

-> ![NOTE]
-> You are also able to [access the full set of Intune management controls](https://docs.microsoft.com/intune-azure) as part of your access to Intune for Education.

 ## Will Intune for Education work for shared devices?
 Intune for Education manages multiple users on a single device.
 When users who share a device have different apps and settings targeted to them, the user who is signed in sees only the apps and settings set up for them.